grpc/proposal/A43-sdk-authorization.md

 string.
 In dynamic file reloading, the application will specify the file path that contains the authorization policy in JSON format.

-Valid user provided SDK authorization policy creates authorization engine(s).
+Valid user provided authorization policy creates authorization engine(s).
 In the case of file watcher, we internally create thread(C-core)/ goroutine(Go)/ scheduled service(Java) which will be used to read the policy file periodically, and update the authorization engines.
 During the first file read, if the policy is invalid or there are I/O errrors, we will return error back to the application,